 Even though your restaurant is a brick and mortar establishment, the website should never be an afterthought if you want to keep business flowing.
 The number of searches for “restaurants near me” is only continuing to rise – and if your business is not on the top of the SERPs, you will lose out on a lot of hungry customers.

-By using these tips, you can create a far more impressive website, a better UX, and a stronger SEO strategy that will help you make your way to the top.
+By using these tips, you can create a far more impressive website, a better UX, and a stronger local SEO strategy that will help you make your way to the top.

 Need help optimizing your website’s SEO?
 Reach out to our seasoned SEO experts today!